1. OVERVIEW OF

 Float *pf;

-In C++ , the following assignment is illegal
+In C++ , the following assignment

 Pi=pf; //error type mismatch